 Adventure Awaits This Summer in the Great Northern Catskills

-Bring a camera, sturdy shoes, and a thirst for adventure, and come ready to play outdoors this summer in the Great Northern Catskills.
+Bring a camera, sturdy shoes, and a thirst for adventure this summer in the Great Northern Catskills.

 Check out the Catskills mountain biking trail networks and kick up some dust.

 If waking to the soothing lap of waves, the soft rustle of overhead leaves, and the haunting call of a loon is your idea of heaven, then head to the Great Northern Catskills for your next camping trip.
 Pitch a tent or park an RV at North-South Lake Campground in Haines Falls and explore the legendary hiking of the Kaaterskill Clove, including the site of the former Catskill Mountain House which is a quick jaunt from the campground.
 Heck, you could even take your coffee up there and enjoy the sunrise over the distant Hudson River.